2nd Annual PYBL 3on3 Tournament

 Meadowbrook Middle School Gym, Saturday Sept 22

-Fees can be paid in advanced or will be collected at check-in from 8:00-8:15am on Sept 22th.
+Fees can be paid in advanced using the link to the right, or will be collected at check-in from 8:00-8:15am on Sept 22th.

 Tournament Rules Draft